Neck pain can occur from the top of your shoulders to the bottom of your head and is commonly experienced by most people, at some point in their life.

 To relieve neck pain we have shared some simple exercises in our leaflet.

-You can download, save or print our leaflet by clicking on the image.
+You can download, save or print our leaflet by clicking on the image (left) or on the link below.

 It is common as you get older to have age related changes in your neck and for most people this does not cause any problems.
 However, in a small percentage of people this progresses and causes pressure on the spinal cord, known as degenerative Cervical Myelopathy.